cloudwego/sonic-rs/README.md

 Architecture:        x86_64
 Model name:          Intel(R) Xeon(R) Platinum 8260 CPU @ 2.40GHz
 ```
+AArch64 benchmark data can be found in [benchmark_aarch64.md](docs/benchmark_aarch64.md).

 Benchmarks:

 - Deserialize Struct: Deserialize the JSON into Rust struct.
 The defined struct and testdata is from [json-benchmark](https://github.com/serde-rs/json-benchmark)

-- Deseirlize Untyped: Deseialize the JSON into a untyped document
+- Deseirlize Untyped: Deseialize the JSON into an untyped document

-The serialize benchmarks work in the opposite way.
+The serialize benchmarks work oppositely.

-All deserialized benchmark enabled utf-8, and enabled `float_roundtrip` in `serde-json` to get sufficient precision as Rust std.
+All deserialized benchmarks enabled UTF-8 validation and enabled `float_roundtrip` in `serde-json` to get sufficient precision as Rust std.

 ### Deserialize Struct